 How does Dr. Parmar utilize a laser to treat a tongue-tie and lip-tie?

-Treating a tongue and lip tie can be done at the Smile Stop Pediatric Dentistry in a simple procedure using a state-of-the-art laser.
+Treating a tongue and lip tie can be done at the Smile Stop Pediatric Dentistry in a simple procedure using a state-of-the-art CO2 laser.
 Laser treatment for tongue-tie and lip-tie is referred to as a frenectomy – Dr. Parmar utilizes laser therapy to free or “cut” the frenulum from beneath the tongue or lip.
 The laser has the ability to focus energy at a very small target point and can be used for soft tissue incision, excision and ablation – the laser is very efficient at cutting and coagulating soft tissue with the least amount of thermal damage, little to no bleeding, and less post-operative discomfort.
-There is no anesthesia, there are no incisions involved, pain is limited, and the procedure only takes a few minutes to complete.
+There are no incisions involved, pain is limited, shortened healing time and the procedure only takes a few minutes to complete.

 What are the benefits of a laser frenectomy for treating tongue-tie and lip-tie?